 But the beauty of language, so you don't have to punch somebody or kill somebody to feel that you've won a battle, the power of language can also transform your experience of an event, a traumatizing event to leave you more empowered.
 Just by saying words like, "Hey, I'm different than you or I don't allow that or just stop," anything that gives you the feel that you did something even though you might not have won the argument but the fact that you were actively still engaged and exercising either emotional muscle, linguistic muscle or physical muscle, that will prevent you from shutting down into the freeze response and, therefore, you'll have less trauma stored into your nervous system which then means that you'll drive your adrenal glands less into burnout and you'll recover faster in life.

-How to treat adrenal Fatigue Naturally
+How to treat and Reverse Adrenal Fatigue Naturally